heavy-duty/platform/apps/DRILL.INSTALLATION.md

 SOLANA_SECRET_KEY=[26,210,8,56,4,82,89,57, ... ,237,44,1,247,245,68,234]
 ```

-Add the environment variables to the vercel environment of your app and redeploy it. (like you did before)
+Add the environment variables to the Vercel environment of your app and redeploy it (like we did a moment ago).

-Done! now, is time to work in the web client.
+Done!
+Now it’s time to work on the web client.

 ## Web client

-To deploy the web client we suggest to use firebase, this because the web client is wrote in angular and firebase is really friendly with this kind of apps.
-But again, you can use vercel or whatever platform you want.
+We suggest using Firebase for deployment.
+The web client is written in Angular and Firebase is really friendly with this kind of apps.
+But hey!
+You can use Vercel or any platform you want.

-<details><summary><b>See instruction how login and use firebase...</b></summary>
+<details><summary><b>See how to login and use Firebase instruction...</b></summary>

 Lets login in firebase: